Tbsheff/claude-notes/README.md

 **Software That Works Exactly How You Want**

-Claude Notes is a simple frontend for Anthropic's Claude Code SDK.
-It provides a clean interface for AI-powered note-taking and code editing, where you can describe what you want in natural language and Claude will implement the changes for you.
+Claude Notes is an app that can rebuild itself.
+It starts as a note-taking app, but you can transform it into anything you want without ever touching or seeing the code.

 https://github.com/user-attachments/assets/9e159be8-0bf2-44af-b7e5-d7a16cd83426